uniquerockrz/Learning-Notes/Python/Flow Control.md

     print('Bye')
 ```

 Anything except empty string is taken as a truthy value.
-Any number except zero is taken as a truty value.
+Any number except zero is taken as a truthy value.

 ## While Loops